Dale was elected to the Zion Council in 2022 to serve a one-year term (2023).

 Dale has served in the nursery, as a confirmation guide, as an usher, and on Pastor Ted’s Call Committee.
 He was elected to Zion’s Church Council in December of 2017 for a three-year term.

-My newest experience, being on the Church Council, is a way I can serve, get to know other members better, and appreciate the individual gifts they each bring to the table.
+My newest experience, being on the Church Council, is a way I can serve, get to know other members better and appreciate their individual gifts they bring themselves to the table.

 Dale’s hope for Zion is that we continue to grow in numbers, faithfulness, and service.